Canadian Pacific Railway (CP) Scheduled to Post Earnings on Wednesday

-Canadian Pacific Railway (TSE:CP) (NYSE:CP) is scheduled to be posting its quarterly earnings results after the market closes on Wednesday, July 28th.
-Analysts expect Canadian Pacific Railway to post earnings of C$1.03 per share for the quarter.
+Canadian Pacific Railway (NYSE:CP) (TSE:CP) is scheduled to release its earnings data after the market closes on Wednesday, July 28th.
+Analysts expect Canadian Pacific Railway to post earnings of $0.84 per share for the quarter.
+Persons that wish to register for the company’s earnings conference call can do so using this link.

-Canadian Pacific Railway (TSE:CP) (NYSE:CP) last posted its earnings results on Wednesday, April 21st.
-The company reported C$0.90 earnings per share for the quarter, topping the Zacks’ consensus estimate of C$0.87 by C$0.03.
-The business had revenue of C$1.96 billion during the quarter, compared to analyst estimates of C$2 billion.

 Canadian Pacific Railway Limited, together with its subsidiaries, owns and operates a transcontinental freight railway in Canada and the United States.
 The company transports bulk commodities, including grain, coal, potash, fertilizers, and sulphur; and merchandise freight, such as energy, chemicals and plastics, metals, minerals and consumer, automotive, and forest products.